UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

 Optimize Supply Chains Based on Tariff Exposure

-• If tariffs increase on certain COMs, consider diversifying sourcing to include United States-Mexico-Canada Agreement (USMCA) or Comprehensive Economic and Trade Agreement (CETA)-based suppliers.
+• If tariffs increase on certain Country of Manufacturers, consider diversifying sourcing to include United States-Mexico-Canada Agreement (USMCA) or Comprehensive Economic and Trade Agreement (CETA)-based suppliers.

 • Leverage Canadian Duty Deferral Programs to offset costs if processing occurs domestically before export.